 Of course, like any other cardio machine category, there are many to choose from.
 There are basic, foldable models that do the job without any bells and whistles, or top-tier climbers that have interactive programming and adjustable resistance levels (but take up more space).
 These machines also range in price from a couple hundred dollars to several thousand if you want the most serious, advanced option.

 To help narrow your choices to the best vertical climbers, the Garage Gym Reviews team spent much time in the testing lab, going through workouts on more than a dozen vertical climbers.
 If we didn’t personally test a climber, we only chose it if we’ve had personal experience with similar machines (an earlier model, for example) or the brand.
-Here are our top picks.
+Here are our top picks, based on aspects such as:

 Best Vertical Climbers 2024